brown-band/website/pages/scripts/1979-1980/fall/uri.md

 - that food be served in the Ratty
 - and that URI declare open season on the Ramettes.

-The Band _zips down_ to the courthouse, presses its union suit against the university and plays "Gotta Fly Now."
+The Band _zips down_ to the courthouse, presses its union suit against the university and plays “Gotta Fly Now.”

-:sd[The Band plays "Gonna Fly Now while forming a union suit].
+:sd[The Band plays “Gonna Fly Now while forming a union suit].

 Walking back up College Hill, we take a look at Thayer Street and all the swell things you can do there.
 You can go to the Nuts and Stereo Shop, the Cheese and Stereo Shop, and McDonald’s and HiFi.
 You can do the IHOP down to Store 18.
 You can place your precious jewels in Hospital Truss.
 East Side Reproduction is open in the evening if you want to copy late.
 And remember that Baskin Robbins comes in 31 flavors.
 And at last, for those of you who are desperate, there’s the SciLi.

-:sd[The band plays the opening fanfare of "Gonna Fly Now."
+:sd[The band plays the opening fanfare of “Gonna Fly Now.”
 Barry Fagin ends it all with reams of computer paper trailing behind him.
 He hits terra firma and expires.
 We try to return him but he’s overdue.]

-The Band now plays "Mash."
+The Band now plays “Mash.”

 All Kingston aside,... there are good things about Rhode Island.